Venus Flytrap Terrarium Care

-To make life easier, use your blunt tweezer to break down the solid gel into smaller ones.
-This step make it much easier for you to take out the plants without hurting them.
+To make life easier, use your blunt tweezer to smash the solid gel into smaller ones.
+This step make it much easier for you to lift the plants out of the jar without hurting them.

 Basically, we pull out the plants piece by piece.
 It's completely fine to split your Venus Flytraps into smaller plants.
 After the plants is out (like the picture shown below), you might be wondering which parts of the Venus Flytraps can be transplanted.

 The answer is: the ones with ROOTS.
 Even if the plant itself is small, like the top-right one in the picture below, it can be transplanted.
 All of the plants in the picture below can transplant, and we will pick up a small one for demo later on.